shinolab/autd3-old-monorepo/doc/src/en/Users_Manual/concept.md

 The following is a basic components of AUTD3 SDK.

 - `Controller` - Controller class.
-All operations to AUTD3 are done via this class.
+All operations to AUTD3 are done via this class
-- `Geometry` - Manage the configuration of devices in the real world.
+- `Geometry` - Container of `Device`
+  - `Device` - Class corresponding to AUTD3 device
-- `Link` - Interface to AUTD3 devices.
+- `Link` - Interface to AUTD3 devices
-- `Gain` - Manage the phase/amplitude of each transducer.
+- `Gain` - Manage the phase/amplitude of each transducer
-- `Modulation` - Manage the amplitude modulation (AM) of each transducer.
+- `Modulation` - Manage the amplitude modulation (AM) of each transducer
-- `STM` - Manage the spatio-temporal modulation (STM) on firmware.
+- `STM` - Manage the spatio-temporal modulation (STM) on firmware

 The following is the front and back photos of AUTD3.